 Text Generation

 When using LLMs, the most common task is to generate text.
-For this, the Python AI SDK provides a simple generate_text
+For this, the Python AI SDK provides a simple generate_text function.

 Getting started